-Even Saint Mark’s Square was completely empty at night, which gave it an otherworldly vibe to it as I felt transported back to the time of the Old Republic of Venice.
+Even Saint Mark’s Square was completely empty at night, which gave it an otherworldly vibe as I felt transported back to the time of the Old Republic of Venice.

-Venice is relatively small (at least compared to Rome and Paris) that you can fully explore all of it in a couple of days (although I strongly suggest you to stay at least three days in Venice in order to take a daytrip to the islands of Murano and Burano).
+Venice is relatively small (at least compared to Rome and Paris) that you can fully explore all of it in a couple of days (although I strongly suggest you stay at least three days in Venice in order to take a day trip to the islands of Murano and Burano).